it-tinyangel/JS-core-ES6-Regular-Expressions-RegExp-Object-Registration-Form-validation/README.md

 **Task description:**

-- Validation of data entered into text fields using regular expressions.
+- Validation of data entered into text fields using regular expressions(the form passes validation only if there are letters of the Latin alphabet, the presence of spaces without other symbols does not pass validation).

 - Display real-time error messages during user input.